Refollow: Production

 Following a crisis in SBT’s drama department—marked by the modest performance of Poliana Moça (2022–23) and the failures of A Infância de Romeu e Julieta (2023–24) and A Caverna Encantada (2024–25) due to fatigue in children’s telenovelas—the network announced a “strategic pause” in the genre.
 This sparked speculation about a possible return to adult-oriented scripts, which had been discontinued after Corações Feridos (2012).

-There was an attempt to acquire Beleza Fatal from Max to test audience interest, but SBT denied any format change and announced that its next production would remain family-oriented.
+There was an attempt to acquire Scars of Beauty from Max to test audience interest, but SBT denied any format change and announced that its next production would remain family-oriented.

 At a press event on 15 May 2025, Daniela Beyruti announced that SBT would produce its own dorama, adopting a short-format series model not explored since the 2021 adaptation of the film Exterminadores do Além contra a Loira do Banheiro.
 She also confirmed the airing of the Mexican telenovela Las hijas de la señora García during the programming hiatus.

 Production of Refollow began in June, featuring a reality-inspired aesthetic with cellphone cameras, visible lapel mics, and fourth-wall breaks—creating a near-mockumentary style that draws viewers into the narrative.
 The cast includes familiar faces from SBT’s audience: Gianlucca Mauad, Giovanna Chaves, Gui Vieira, Vivi Lucas, Cintia Cruz, and Davi Campolongo.

 The script is written by Andreza Porto, Gustavo Braga, and Luiz Felipe Pereira Santos, who also worked on A Caverna Encantada.
 Refollow marks the return of teen drama to SBT, following the 2018 series Z4, a co-production with Disney.